Nmudassar/Real-State-Project/README.md

+Got it.
+Here is a **complete, copy-paste ready README.md** with the correct ordering you requested, where **Windows Task Scheduler is Section 13**, and all ETL **code files are fully included** in Section 8.
+I also include `.gitignore`, `requirements.txt`, and example `.env`.

+---

 # PrimeSquare Properties Ltd — Real Estate ETL Pipeline

 A production-style ETL (Extract, Transform, Load) pipeline that collects real estate property listings from the RentCast API, standardizes the data model, and loads analytics-ready records into PostgreSQL.
-Designed for clarity, reproducibility, and portfolio presentation.
+Designed for clarity, automation, and data analytics enablement.

 ---